 I’ve included screenshots below with detailed explanations, but I’ve also got a video close to the end of this post as well.

-Supplies Needed for the Fall Wreath Cake:
+Supplies Needed for this Cake:

 - Cake Base (I used several cardboard cake rounds, taped them together and covered in scrapbook paper and then clear contact paper.)
 If you’d like to see more ideas on cake bases, you’ll want to check out this post: Tips for Cake Boards